-‘The Walking Dead’ With Norman Reedus: Will Daryl And Rick Regret Alexandria
+‘The Walking Dead’ With Norman Reedus: Will Daryl And Rick Regret Alexandria?

 ‘The Walking Dead’s’ Norman Reedus: Jeffrey Dean Morgan Spills On Daryl’s Fan Base

-In The Walking Dead season 7, Jeffrey Dean Morgan’s Negan takes away many of the luxuries the group became accustomed to last season.
+In The Walking Dead Season 7, Jeffrey Dean Morgan’s Negan takes away many of the luxuries the group became accustomed to last season.
 Andrew Lincoln as Rick winced when his bed was taken, though only a season ago, Rick was more than willing to sleep on the ground and would have been delighted to sleep on the floor.

-Norman Reedus and Andrew Lincoln as Daryl and Rick knew that they were making Negan and the Saviors more powerful by giving them food, guns, and ammunition, yet they were forced to contribute so much, and give up their guns.
+Norman Reedus and Andrew Lincoln as Daryl and Rick knew that they were making Negan and the Saviors more powerful by giving them food, guns, and ammunition, yet they were forced to contribute so much and give up their guns.
 This only weakened their position further.

-The Walking Dead with Andrew Lincoln and Norman Reedus is about to enter season 8, which will be “all out war” with the Saviors.
+The Walking Dead with Andrew Lincoln and Norman Reedus is about to enter Season 8, which will be “all out war” with the Saviors.
 How will the Alexandrians and the Hill Top community deal with the hardships of war?
 Will they too stand and fight effectively, or will they be a liability?

-As The Walking Dead prepares for season 8, how will Norman Reedus’ Daryl, and Andrew Lincoln’s Rick Grimes deal with the weaker townspeople as they enter into “All Out War?”
+As The Walking Dead prepares for Season 8, how will Norman Reedus’ Daryl, and Andrew Lincoln’s Rick Grimes deal with the weaker townspeople as they enter into “All Out War?”

 [Featured Image by Daniel Boczarski/Getty Images]